gourab337/420coin/README.md

-# 420coin
+# 420coin Native Token on Cardano Blockchain
 A fun crypto project on Cardano.
 Long live Charles.